Chart Color Schemes

 Residential development activity is lower than average in East Fremantle according to AreaSearch's national comparison of local real estate markets

-East Fremantle has granted approximately 13 residential properties approval each year over the past five financial years, totalling 66 homes.
-In FY26 so far, 6 approvals have been recorded.
-On average, around 6.5 people per year move to the area for each dwelling built between FY21 and FY25.
+East Fremantle granted approval for approximately 13 residential properties annually over the past five financial years, totalling 66 homes.
+In FY26 so far, 8 approvals have been recorded.
+On average, around 6.5 people moved to the area each year for each dwelling built between FY21 and FY25.
 This high demand exceeds new supply, typically leading to price growth and increased buyer competition.

-New properties are constructed at an average expected cost of $548,000, indicating developers target the premium market segment with higher-end properties.
-In FY26, there have been $2.8 million in commercial approvals, suggesting limited focus on commercial development compared to Greater Perth's regional average.
-East Fremantle shows substantially reduced construction activity (70.0% below average per person), supporting stronger demand and values for established properties.
-This is also under the national average, indicating the area's established nature and potential planning limitations.
-New development consists of 90.0% detached houses and 10.0% attached dwellings, maintaining the suburb's family-oriented identity.
+New properties are constructed at an average expected cost of $548,000, indicating a focus on the premium market segment with higher-end properties.
+Commercial approvals this financial year totalled $2.8 million, suggesting limited commercial development focus compared to Greater Perth's regional average.
+East Fremantle shows substantially reduced construction activity (70.0% below regional average per person), supporting stronger demand and values for established properties.
+This activity is also under the national average, indicating the area's established nature and potential planning limitations.
+New development consists of 90.0% detached houses and 10.0% attached dwellings, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

-Developers construct more detached housing than the existing pattern (66.0% at Census), reflecting strong demand for family homes amid densification trends.
+Notably, developers are constructing more detached housing than the existing pattern implies (66.0% at Census), reflecting persistent strong demand for family homes despite densification trends.
 The location has approximately 934 people per dwelling approval, indicating an established market.
-Population forecasts suggest East Fremantle will gain 794 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Population forecasts suggest East Fremantle will gain 794 residents by 2041 (latest AreaSearch quarterly estimate).
+If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development